bcw222/chromium-website/site/updates/ua-reduction/index.md

 ## Reduced User Agent String Reference

 This reduced format will be available for testing via chrome://flags/#reduce-user-agent in Chrome 93.

+### Applicable platforms

+User-Agent reduction will be applied to the following platforms: Windows, macOS, Linux, Chrome OS, Android Tablet, and Android Mobile.
+It will <strong>not</strong> be applied to iOS and Android WebView.

 ### Unified Format